-Assessment is based on the completion of group work (development of an innovative business model, design of an accessory) and an introduction to research dissertation.
+Assessment is based on the completion of group work (development of an innovative business model, design of an accessory) and a dissertation.

 Block 3 – Cross-Institutional Project (10 weeks, 9 ECTS)

 Block 3 brings students from several Université PSL courses together in interdisciplinary teams.
 They spend half of their time on an exploratory project proposed by an organization.
-Each group must work independently, but support is available from two tutors and there are regular reviews with each partner organization.
+Each group must work independently with support from two tutors and regular reviews with each partner organization.

 Assessment is based on the effort and learning demonstrated by the group throughout the project, the organization of work within the team, and the ability to stand up for a proposal and put it into writing.
 Students will also be asked to produce an individual reflection on their experience.

 Block 4 – Career Experience (3–7 months, 21–27 ECTS)

 In Block 4, students are invited to develop their professional experience by undertaking an internship, a placement in an entrepreneurial setting or research laboratory, or any immersive experience in France or abroad that the teaching team considers to be relevant.
 For apprenticeship students, the professional experience element is spread beyond Block 4 across the entire program.

 Students are asked to produce a report on their experience.